relientm96/ShadowBlocks/README.md

 # ShadowBlocks
-A Java based puzzle solving arcade game
+A Java based puzzle solving arcade game.
+Uses Java and Slick2d libraries.

 To play: (For Windows)